uben0/justmessage/README.md

 # COMMAND LIST

 ```
 enter                    // adds a pending entry for right now
 enter 18h30              // adds a pending entry for today at 18h30
 leave                    // adds a span by using pending entry for right now
 leave 21h15              // adds a span by using pending entry instant (today)
+enter 11h40 leave 15h00  // adds a span today
 11h40 15h00              // adds a span today
 tuesday 11h40 15h00      // adds a span last tuesday
 24 11h40 15h00           // adds a span the 24th of the month
 2025/09                  // prints summary of september 2025
 july                     // prints summary of july of this year
 month                    // prints summary of this month
 clear                    // removes all span from today
 clear monday             // removes all span from last monday
 ```